 Although marriage is about everlasting love, there are several obstacles married couples must face that are both expected and unexpected.
-While many people believe a prenuptial agreement may predispose couples to divorce or weaken their marriage, it can actually help them determine each spouse’s rights and responsibilities in the marriage and avoid arguments.
+While many people believe a prenuptial agreement, or "prenup," may predispose couples to divorce or weaken their marriage, it can actually help them determine each spouse’s rights and responsibilities in the marriage and avoid arguments.
 In this way, a prenup can actually strengthen a marriage.

 A prenuptial agreement is a premarital contract between two future spouses that addresses property division, alimony, and even death benefits.
 Each spouse must sign a written agreement for it to be binding.
 If a couple wishes to change anything in the agreement, these changes must be done in writing.

-The following are the common issues that a prenuptial agreement may address:
+Here are some of the common issues that a prenuptial agreement may address:

 - The rights and responsibilities of each spouse when it comes to separate or marital assets